 We might look to the association of ageing with death as a reason for futural representations of prolonged and non-aging lives.
 Yet stigmatization of older people may be more recent and closely tied to social change.
 Todd Nelson's brief history of ageism in the US looks to two developments that have unintentionally marginalised older people.
-The first is the printing press that eroded elders' position as "custodians of traditions and history" (2005 208) in their groups and the second is the industrial revolution that forced families apart, producing the older person as someone to be specially managed, often from afar, and found older people lacking in a new emphasis on mobility and adaptability.
+The first is the printing press that eroded elders' position as "custodians of traditions and history" (2005 208) in their groups and the second is the industrial revolution that forced families apart, producing the older people lacking in a new emphasis on mobility and adaptability.
 Both of these speak to the presumed inability of older people to be "productive" at times when productivity becomes a measure of worth.